Proxy-kid/E-Commerce-Performance-Analysis/README.md

 >
 > Kolapays E-Commerce Analysis is a portfolio project based on a fictional e-commerce company, Kolapays, which sells products across multiple categories to customers in different regions worldwide.
 >
 >The project demonstrates how SQL and Tableau can be used together to analyze business data, answer real-world business questions, and generate actionable insights.
-Using customer, order, and product data, the analysis explores key business metrics such as revenue trends, customer behavior, product performance, and regional sales patterns.
+This analysis explores key business metrics such as revenue trends, customer behavior, product performance, and regional sales patterns.
 >
 >The goal of this project is to showcase the end-to-end data analytics process—from querying and transforming data with SQL to building interactive dashboards in Tableau—while providing insights that could help the business make informed, data-driven decisions.
 ---